TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 * the ``Track To`` constraint can be replaced with the :b4wref:`constraints.append_track()` method.

 Other constraints do not have distinctive counterparts in the API, although their behavior can be to certain extent imitated using API methods.

+The :b4wmod:`constraints` module also includes several additional methods:

+* :b4wref:`constraints.append_semi_soft()`

+    This method can be used to attach one object to another one using a semi-soft constraint.
+The object will smoothly follow the object's rear.
+This can be used to create third-person cameras.

+* :b4wref:`constraints.append_semi_stiff()`

+    This method can be used to attach the object to the other object using a semi-stiff constraint, meaning that the child object will move and rotate together with its parent, but it will also be possible to rotate it independently in the parent's local space.
+A behavior similar to that of a tank turret can be created this way.

+* :b4wref:`constraints.append_stiff()`

+    This method attaches the object to another object (or to an armature bone) using a stiff constraint.
+The child object will move, rotate and scale together with its parent.

+    Examples: a sword parented to the character's hand; a character sitting in a vehicle.

+* :b4wref:`constraints.append_stiff_trans()`

+    This method attaches the object to the other object using a stiff translation constraint.
+The child object moves together with its parent, but does not rotate along with it (it, however, can be rotated independently from the parent).

+* :b4wref:`constraints.append_stiff_trans_rot()`

+    Can be used to attach the object to another object using a stiff translation/rotation constraint.
+In this case, the child object moves and rotates along with its parent, but does not scale in accord with it.
+However, the object still can be scaled independently from the parent.

+    Example: a smoke emitter attached to the tractor pipe; exhaustion effects are achieved by scaling the emitter.

+* :b4wref:`constraints.append_stiff_viewport()`

+    Attaches the object to the camera using a stiff viewport constraint (so the child object will preserve its orientation in the camera viewport).

+    This constraint can be used to create onscreen 2D/3D interfaces elements.

+* :b4wref:`constraints.remove()` - this method removes any constraints that were previously applied to the object.

 .. _objects_anchors: